AgenaRisk/api-py/README.md

 </tbody>
 </table>

-Once the model is defined in agena-python and the CSV file with the observations is prepared, you can use `create_batch_cases()` to generate scenarios for the BN, either to update the `Model` object or to save the model with observations locally and not change the `Model` object:
+Once the model is defined in pyagena and the CSV file with the observations is prepared, you can use `create_batch_cases()` to generate scenarios for the BN, either to update the `Model` object or to save the model with observations locally and not change the `Model` object:

 ```python
 example_model.create_batch_cases("example_dataset.csv", update_model = True)